mcknightlabs/rtmup/_posts/tech-design/2016-09-30-pm-workflow-2.md

 <h2>Snapshot of my updated management process</h2>
 <ul>
-	<li><span class="strike-through"><del><strong>"Action needed" Gmail inbox:</strong></del></span> I have been using Gmail's "multiple inboxes" feature for most of 2016 in an attempt to better stay on top of ongoing projects and keep my inbox near 0.
-My initial approach was to split my inbox into 4 sections: 1) Inbox, 2) Action Needed, 3) Useful, and 4) To Read.
-Recently, I reassessed this technique and decided the "action needed" inbox was non-essential.
-I found I could just "star" emails in my inbox – as an "action needed" reference – and still keep my inbox down to 10-20 messages.</li>
-	<li><del><strong>Running e-mail of team member assignments:</strong></del> For about two years, I kept track of all team member assignments in a single email.
-I did this because we were using several different project management tools and this was the best way to give myself a high-level view of team activity.
-In the end, it proved an unsustainable and unscaleable method.</li>
-	<li><del><strong>Trello + Basecamp + Github + Email</strong></del> Using multiple project management tools can create all sorts of <a href="{% post_url tech-design/2016-08-17-burnout %}">pain points</a> and headaches.
-Over the past couple of months, I spent a good deal of effort moving my team to a single platform – Github.</li>
 	<li><strong>Github:</strong> For a long time, I primarily viewed Github as a tool for managing web issues – e.g. front-end design changes – that I want version-controlled.
 Recently, I decided to leverage the platform to keep track of our graphic design projects too.
 A dedicated "design" repository now enables our team to manage non-front-end related design issues.
 Because all of our design issues are on a single task/project management platform, I no longer need the running email previously mentioned.</li>
 	<li>
 		<strong>All Github issues are visualized via Waffle.io:</strong>